 In a piece — entitled “Botswana’s metal fans are perfecting the Thunderdome chic,” its reporter notes that Botswana metalhead draw their fashion sense from Motorhead’s Lemmy Kilmister, among others.
 It quotes Marshall: “… The costumes are like an arms race amongst the scene members […] There’s a competition between them to see who can look the most brutal.”

-In a post on Vice in April 2011, the scene in Botswana is summarized as follows:
+In a post on Vice in April this year, the scene in Botswana is summarized as follows:

 The photos show a world that’s at once familiar and strange to anyone acquainted with metal.
 Yes, there’s an obvious novelty in seeing a black African guy in an Angel Witch tee surrounded by savanna, but there are other things here that don’t fit, like the cowboy hats and leather gear adopted from biker fashion.
 So much attention to detail goes into the costumes.
 The Botswanan metalheads stand tall, proud, and aloof.
 It’s all wonderfully homoerotic.

-Vice later made a feature documentary about a Batswana’s metalhead band:
+By the way, Vice Media has made a feature documentary about a Batswana’s metalhead band.